realworldocaml/book/book/gadts/README.md

 #### Other ways of narrowing

-The above example might lead you to think that narrowing of pattern matches is something that can only happen with GADTs, but that's not quite right.
-OCaml can eliminate impossible cases from ordinary variants too, but to do so, it needs to be that the case in question is impossible from a type level.
+You migth think that narrowing of pattern matches is something that can only happen with GADTs, but OCaml can eliminate impossible cases from ordinary variants too.
+But as with GADTs, you can eliminate a case when you can demonstrate that it's impossible at the type level.

-One way to do this is via an uninhabitable type, like the ones we discussed earlier in the chapter.
-We can declare our own uninhabitable
+One way to do this is via an *uninhabitable type*, which is a type that has no values.
+You can declare such a value by creating a variant type with no constructors.
-type:

 ```ocaml env=main
 # type nothing = |